frc3322/wapur-rules-2015/RULES.md

 # Teleop Play

 Alliances attempt to clear all flags from their sector.
-Once their sector is clear of flags, one of the alliance's ball comes into play.
+Once their sector is clear of flags, one of the alliance's balls comes into play.
 Human players can throw or bounce the ball into the goal, or give it to a robot or to another human player.
 Robots may use any technique to put the ball into the goal, but the goal may not be